-Procedure to be followed when notification is received that a pupil has a medical condition.
+5. Procedure to be followed when notification is received that a pupil has a medical condition

 This covers notification prior to admission, procedures to cover transitional arrangements between schools or alternative providers, and the process to be followed upon reintegration after a period of absence or when pupils' needs change.
-For children being admitted to St Nicholas Church of England (Controlled) Primary School for the first time with good notification given, the arrangements will be in place for the start of the relevant school term.
-In other cases, such as a new diagnosis or a child moving to St Nicholas Church of England (Controlled) Primary School mid-term, we will make every effort to ensure that arrangements are put in place within two weeks.
+For children being admitted to St Nicholas CE Primary Academy for the first time with good notification given, the arrangements will be in place for the start of the relevant school term.
+In other cases, such as a new diagnosis or a child moving to St Nicholas CE Primary Academy mid-term, we will make every effort to ensure that arrangements are put in place within two weeks.